okhalaf123/bikeshare-user-behavior-analytics/README.md

 ## Category 3: Trip Behavior

-### Leisure trips are significantly longer than commuter trips
+### Leisure trips are consistently longer than commuter trips

-Average trip duration (with outliers removed) is consistently higher for leisure:
+Average trip duration is higher for leisure trips across all four metro areas:

-- Austin: 17.46 min (leisure) vs 7.14 min (commuter)
+- Austin: 30.44 min (leisure) vs 13.15 min (commuter)
-- Los Angeles: 15.97 vs 9.19
+- Los Angeles: 39.95 vs 14.18
-- Pittsburgh: 30.10 vs 11.73
+- Pittsburgh: 65.96 vs 27.12
-- Portland: 17.52 vs 10.09
+- Portland: 25.69 vs 14.31

-This shows commuting trips are short and direct, while leisure trips involve longer, more flexible riding.
+This shows that commuter trips tend to be shorter and more direct, while leisure trips involve longer and more flexible riding patterns.

 ---

 ### Leisure trips are more variable and less predictable

 <p align="center">
   <img src="images/duration_distribution.jpeg" width="550"><br>
 </p>

-- Standard deviation of duration is much higher for leisure (e.g., Pittsburgh: 28.3 vs 6.32).
+- Standard deviation of duration is higher for leisure trips in every metro area.
-- Maximum durations are also much larger (e.g., Pittsburgh: 125 minutes vs 32 for commuters).
+- Pittsburgh has the highest variability, with leisure trips showing a standard deviation of 172.47 minutes compared with 112.47 minutes for commuter trips.
+- Maximum durations are close to the 24-hour validity threshold across most metro areas, showing that some valid trips are still much longer than typical rides.

-This means leisure usage includes both short and very long rides, while commuting is more consistent.
+This means leisure usage includes a wider range of trip lengths, while commuting is more concentrated around shorter trips.

 ---

-### Commuter trips are concentrated in short durations, while leisure includes more long trips
+### Commuter trips are concentrated in short and typical durations, while leisure includes more long trips

-Using duration bands (bottom 25%, middle 50%, top 25% within each metro):
+Using duration bands based on each metro’s trip duration distribution:

 <p align="center">
   <img src="images/share_trip_types.jpeg" width="550"><br>
 </p>

-- Commuters have a high share of short trips
+- Commuters have a low share of long trips across all metros:
-  - Example: Austin → 50.64% short trips
+  - Austin: 4.67% long trips
+  - Los Angeles: 6.68%
+  - Pittsburgh: 3.64%
+  - Portland: 7.86%
-- Leisure has a higher share of long trips
+- Leisure trips have a much higher share of long trips:
-  - Example: Los Angeles → ~30% long trips
-  - Portland → 27.58% long trips
+  - Austin: 27.96% long trips
+  - Los Angeles: 29.96%
+  - Pittsburgh: 27.20%

-This confirms commuters prioritize quick trips, while leisure riders are more likely to take longer rides.
+This confirms that commuter trips are more concentrated in shorter duration ranges, while leisure riders are more likely to take longer trips.

 ---

 ### Distance is similar despite longer leisure durations

-Average distances are close or even lower for leisure:
+Average trip distances are similar between commuter and leisure trips:

-- Austin: 0.68 miles (leisure) vs 0.66 miles (commuter)
+- Austin: 0.81 miles (leisure) vs 0.70 miles (commuter)
-- Los Angeles: 0.69 vs 0.78
+- Los Angeles: 0.85 vs 0.80
-- Pittsburgh: 0.85 vs 1.13
+- Pittsburgh: 1.19 vs 1.18
-- Portland: 0.48 vs 0.64
+- Portland: 0.56 vs 0.64

-This shows leisure riders are not traveling farther, but spending more time riding.
+This shows that leisure riders are not consistently traveling much farther than commuters.
+Instead, they are usually spending more time covering a similar distance.

 ---

 ### Commuter trips are more efficient than leisure trips

-Trip efficiency (miles per minute):
+Trip efficiency was measured as average miles per minute:

-- Austin: 0.0966 (commuter) vs 0.0583 (leisure)
+- Austin: 0.0914 (commuter) vs 0.0643 (leisure)
+- Los Angeles: 0.0902 vs 0.0708
-- Pittsburgh: 0.1018 vs 0.0550
+- Pittsburgh: 0.0975 vs 0.0731
-- Portland: 0.0731 vs 0.0399
+- Portland: 0.0702 vs 0.0437

-Higher values mean faster, more direct trips.

-This shows commuters travel efficiently, while leisure trips are slower and less direct.
+Higher values mean riders cover more distance per minute.
+Commuter trips are more efficient in every metro area, suggesting that commuters tend to take faster and more direct trips, while leisure rides are slower or less direct.

 ---

 ### Pittsburgh shows the strongest difference between commuting and leisure behavior

-Pittsburgh has the largest gap in both duration and variability:
+Pittsburgh has the largest gap between commuter and leisure behavior:

+- Average duration: 65.96 minutes for leisure vs 27.12 minutes for commuters
-- Duration: 30.10 vs 11.73 minutes
+- Median duration: 22 minutes vs 11 minutes
-- Max duration: 125 vs 32 minutes
+- Q3 duration: 55 minutes vs 17 minutes
-- Largest efficiency gap (0.1018 vs 0.0550)
+- Efficiency: 0.0731 miles per minute for leisure vs 0.0975 for commuters

-This suggests leisure riding in Pittsburgh is especially recreational, while commuting remains structured.
+This suggests that leisure riding in Pittsburgh is especially recreational or less direct, while commuter trips remain more structured and efficient.

 ---